Kevin-Valenzuela/Kevin-Valenzuela.github.io/_pages/cv.md

   * <em>Universidad Autónoma de Baja California</em>
   * Events: Day of Early Detection of Cardiac Pathologies in Athletes
   * Duties included:
-    * Analyzed the statistics of young athletes who may suffer cardiac arrest.
+    * Analyzed the statistics of young athletes who may suffer cardiac arrest
-    * Administered and conditioned checked medical equipment.
+    * Administered and conditioned checked medical equipment
-    * Educated young athletes on how to perform CPR.
+    * Educated young athletes on how to perform CPR

 Teaching Experience
 ======